- Insurance Plans

 Flexible Spending Accounts (FSA)

-Starting Jan.
-1, 2023, Ameriflex will be the new third-party administrator for both FSA and Health Savings Accounts (HSA).
+Ameriflex is the new third-party administrator for both FSA and Health Savings Accounts (HSA).
 Specific accounts affected include health care FSA, dependent day care accounts and remaining balances.
-The current vendor, Further, will no longer be the third-party administrator after Dec.
-31, 2022.
-The last day to submit FSA expenses for the 2022 plan year to Further will be March 31, 2023.

 A Flexible Spending Account (FSA) is an employer-sponsored spending account that allows employees to set aside pretax earnings to pay for eligible health care or dependent care expenses.
 Pretax funds are deducted from each paycheck and automatically deposited into an FSA account.
 Employees decide how much to contribute, tax-free, for the year.
 Unused money in an FSA account is forfeited at the end of the plan year.
 Employers can also decide to contribute, up to a maximum amount.
 Enrollment is not automatic, you must enroll every year.